nassernajibi/WGEN-v2.0/README.md

 ### Citing

-If you use the WGEN scripts (as a whole, or partially, and/or as a template for your research work), or its results/methods, please cite the references below.
+If you use the WGEN scripts (as a whole, or partially, and/or as a template for your work), or its results/methods, please cite the references below.

 1. Najibi, N., Steinschneider, S. (2023).
 Stochastic Weather Generator v2.0. *[Zenodo](https://doi.org/10.5281/zenodo.7311768)*, Software, MIT License, Creative Commons Attribution 3.0 United States.